 For this project we worked on developing a deal forecast by labeling our training data to predict the likelihood that a company may become deal target.

-We overcame that by working with the Thomson Reuters deals database and its rich history of M&A events.
+We overcame that by working with our deals database and its rich history of M&A events.